-Valeria Vázquez Guevara is a Ph.D. candidate in Law at Melbourne Law School, and a member of the Institute for International Law and the Humanities.
+Valeria Vázquez Guevara is a Ph.D. candidate at Melbourne Law School, and a member of the Institute for International Law and the Humanities.

-Valeria holds an M.A. in Peace Studies from the Kroc Institute for International Peace Studies at the University of Notre Dame (USA), an M.A. in Sociology of Law from the International Institute for the Sociology of Law (Spain), and an LL.B. from the University of Granada Law School (Spain).
+Valeria holds an M.A. in Peace Studies from the Kroc Institute for International Peace Studies at the University of Notre Dame (USA), an M.A. in Sociology of Law from the International Institute for the Sociology of Law (Spain), and an LL.B. from the University of Granada’s Faculty of Law (Spain).

 - Legal Theory

 - Theories of International Law and Development

 - International Law and the Cold War in Latin America